oneal2000/oneal2000.github.io/index.md

-# Selected Awards
+# News
-- Winner of the Language and Intelligence Challenge (LIC) Contest (4 winners in the world.
-Ranked 0.3% among all teams).

-- The first place in the first round of evaluation and the second place in the second round of evaluation of the NTCIR-16 Session Search task.

-- Beijing Outstanding Undergraduate
+- Two of my first-authored Long Papers were accepted at ACL 2024!
+This includes one paper in the main conference and one in the findings.
+- My first-authored Long Paper was accepted at AAAI 2024!
+- Our team participated in COLIEE 2023, and won the championship!
+Here is the link to our Technical Report: https://arxiv.org/abs/2304.12650
+- We participated in the WSDM Cup 2023 and won silver medals in two tasks!
+Here is the news report: https://www.cs.tsinghua.edu.cn/info/1088/5286.htm